Mohali

 Mohali has developed rapidly as an IT hub of the state of Punjab, and has thus grown in importance.

 The Government of Punjab has initiated significant infrastructure and recreation projects in attempts to increase the standard of living in Mohali.
 Roads have been built to create networks between Mohali and Chandigarh International Airport to boost its international connectivity.

 Mohali was earlier a part of the Rupnagar district and was carved out and made a part of a separate district in 2006.

 History

 Early history

 Prehistoric evidence has been found in Mohali and its surrounding regions.
 Due to the presence of the lake, fossil remains with imprints of a large variety of aquatic plant, animal, and amphibian life have been found.
 As a part of the Punjab region, it has many rivers in the areas where it is speculated that ancient and primitive settlements by humans began.
 Some 8,000 years ago, the area was also known to be a home to the Harappans.

 Medieval history

 Mohali means settlement.
-The village of Mohali was a part of the Sikh Empire.
+The village of Mohali was a part of the Cis-Sutlej states in the Malwa region of Punjab.

 The village Lambian, located in the city, was visited by Guru Har Rai, the 7th Guru of the Sikhs.
 A battle took place here between the British and 500 Sikhs under the command of Akali Hanuman Singh, in which Akali Hanuman Singh attained martyrdom.